 - Traditionally-published author with a major US publisher

 - Learned my book coaching skills while working under Jennie Nash at Author Accelerator.
-Was invited to mentor coaches in Author Accelerator’s Advanced Book Coach Certification course.
+Was invited to mentor coaches-in-training in Author Accelerator’s Advanced Book Coach Certification course.

 - Through my work at Author Accelerator, I trained under Lisa Cron on her Story Genius methodology.
 I’m also well-versed in the traditional three-act structure, the Hero’s Journey, Robert McKee’s Story seminar, Blake Snyder’s Beat Sheet and other story planning methods.